shariq1989/cookbook/content/recipe/IP_Austrian_ Beef_ Stew.md

 * 1 Package [Egg Noodles](https://amzn.to/2Zf7O60)
 * Sour Cream, to garnish

+#### STOVE-TOP DIRECTIONS

-#### DIRECTIONS
+#### INSTANT POT DIRECTIONS

 1. Season the beef with 1 tbsp sweet paprika, 2 tsp salt, 1 tsp pepper.
 Toss the meat to coat and set aside.
 2. Mix the broth and tomato paste in a small bowl.
 3. In an [Instant Pot](https://amzn.to/3qfNYCZ), melt the butter on saute mode.
 Add the onion and 1 tsp salt.
 Cook until onions become translucent and soften.
 4. Stir in the caraway seeds and flour, cooking until flour browns.
-5. Add the hot paprika and remaining 5 tbsp of sweet paprika.
+5. Add the hot paprika and the remaining 5 tbsp of sweet paprika.
 Cook until fragrant.
-6. Slowly whisk in the broth mixture and bring it to a simmer, stirring frequently.
+6. Slowly whisk the broth mixture while allowing it to simmer.
 7. Add the beef and bay leaves.
-Secure the lid on the Instant Pot and cook on high pressure for 80 minutes (This is for high elevation.
-You can reduce the cooking time for lower elevation).
-Quick release, stir, and let stand for 15 minutes.
+Secure the lid on the Instant Pot and cook on high pressure for 80 minutes.
+This cooking time is for high elevation.
+You can reduce the cooking time for lower elevation.
+Quick-release, stir, and let stand for 15 minutes.
 8. Stir in the fresh dill and vinegar.
-9. Taste and season with salt and pepper and garnish with sour cream and serve with egg noodles
+9. Taste and season with salt and pepper and garnish with sour cream.
+Serve with egg noodles